TareqNewazShahriar/A-Fetch-Component-Using-Vue/README.md

 Let's know its props and events.

 ### Component Props
-1. `start` (boolean | default: true): If `true`, http request will be started.
+1. `start` (boolean; default: true): If `true`, http request will be started.
 If omitted, then request will be started immediately when the component is created.
 2. `url` (string / Json): Pass your URL as a string.
 If you want to execute multiple requests, pass each URL with a _key_ as in Json object.
 So the returned object will have the data of each response with that _key_.
 Let's see an example:
 ```vue
 // MultiUrlExample.vue